 Kutztown, PA 19530

-Photo of the vines at Blair Vineyards.
+Photo of the vines at Setter Ridge Vineyards.
 Photo by Jeremy Glesner, All Rights Reserved

-The drive to Blair Vineyards is almost as good as the wine!
+The drive to Setter Ridge Vineyards (formally known as Blair Vineyards) is almost as good as the wine!
 This winery sits on a hilltop in Kutztown, making for gorgeous views especially at sunset.
 A friendly neighbor dog, a black lab named Genius greets guests in the parking lot.
 There is a large covered patio area next to the tasting room -- great for picnicking.
 They make wines in a European tradition.
 If you’re visiting with a significant other, be sure to sample their white blend, Lover’s Leap.
 Dogs are welcome outside, on the deck/patio and inside the tasting room.

 Our favorite: Lover’s Leap